makersacademy/airport_challenge/README.md

 airport.take_off(plane)
 ```

-* This led to refactoring much of the code, but it seems to work better now.
+* This led to refactoring much of the code, but it seems to work better now
+with no public access to the planes array.

 ## How to use

 * From the root directory load ./lib/airports.rb into irb.

 * Create new planes with Plane.new, and new airports with Airport.new(capacity).
-The default capacity for airports is 10 (if no argument given to #new).
+The default capacity for airports is 10 (if no argument given).

-* Users should not call methods on plane objects.
+* Users do not have to call any methods on plane objects.

 * Users can land planes in an airport using the #land method.
 Planes can
-take off using the #take_off method.
+take off from an airport using the #take_off method.

-* Planes cannot land if they are already landed, or take off if they are in
+* Planes cannot land if they are already in an airport, or take off if they are
-the air.
+in the air.

 * Planes cannot land at an airport which has no capacity left.

 * There is a 1/5 chance the weather will be stormy, in which case planes cannot
 land or take off.

+### irb example

 ```
 $ irb -r ./lib/airports.rb